Biomatrica

-Biomatrica is a United States-based biotechnology company, and subsidiary of Exact Sciences Corporation, that develops chemicals for ambient temperature preservation of biological materials for the purpose of expanding the availability and accuracy of medical diagnostics and research.
+Biomatrica, Inc. is a United States-based biotechnology company, and subsidiary of Exact Sciences Corporation, that develops chemicals for ambient temperature preservation of biological materials for the purpose of expanding the availability and accuracy of medical diagnostics and research.
 Specifically, the company focuses on improving the stability of biological materials, such as DNA, RNA, proteins, cells from patient samples used in research, and diagnostic testing reagents.
 Company scientists have developed alternatives to existing preservation technologies, such as cold storage and lyophilization (freeze-drying), to prevent degradation of perishable biological materials.
 Biomatrica's technologies are used in applications such as pre-analytic sample collection, diagnostic assays, biobanking, forensics, and basic research.

 History

 Biomatrica was founded by scientists, Judy Müller-Cohn, PhD, and Rolf Müller, PhD, in 2004.
 Prior to founding Biomatrica, both had worked many years in San Diego's biotechnology industry.
 Müller-Cohn had previously worked at Digital Gene Technologies and Mycogen/ Dow Agrosciences, whilst Müller had worked on the HIV Core Program Project Grant at San Diego's Scripps Research Institute.

 Biomatrica initially developed ambient temperature storage reagents for DNA and RNA.
 The company's core technology was inspired by the phenomenon of anhydrobiosis, the ability of some organisms to hibernate in a desiccated state during dry periods, and then reanimate upon contact with water.
 Focusing on microscopic, desert-dwelling creatures called Tardigrades, which undergo anhydrobiosis for up to 120 years, Biomatrica identified how to chemically mimic the mechanism of anhydrobiosis.
 Following stabilization at room temperature with Biomatrica's chemical reagents, biological specimens could be rehydrated for subsequent studies with the addition of a few drops of water.

 Since 2012, the company has become increasingly focused on its pre-analytic collection and assay stabilization service businesses described below.

 In October 2018 Biomatrica was acquired by the Madison, Wisconsin-based molecular diagnostics and cancer screening company Exact Sciences Corporation for $20 million.